owlbarn/tutorial/book/case-nst/README.md

 It is shown that, the content information is kept accurate at the lower level.
 Along the processing hierarchy of the network, feature map produced by the lower layer cares more about the small features that at the pixel level, while the higher layer gives more abstract information but less details to help with content reconstruction.

-TODO: Explain why we choose layer 23 not 2.

 ### Style Recreation

 Then similarly, we explore the other end of this problem.
 Now we only care about recreating an image with only the style of an input image.